jonkemp/has-util/README.md

 Type: `string`
 Default: `none`

-The key to seearch for.
+The key to search for.

 ## License